 Among the family Violaceae are sweet violets, dog violets, wild pansies, bedding violets, and more.

 Most Popular Types of Violet Flowers

 There are about 400 types of violet plants in the genus Viola.
-In the United States alone, there about 60 species.
-The most common being the blue-violet (Viola sororia), which grows wild along the East Coast from Maine to Florida.
+In the United States alone, there are about 60 species.
+The most common is the blue-violet (Viola sororia), which grows wild along the East Coast from Maine to Florida.

-Despite the name, African violets are not part of the violet species.
+Despite the name, the African violet is not part of the violet species.
 Sweet violets (Viola odorata) are recognized for their sweet scent.
 Bedding and sweet violets are the most popular varieties sold at nurseries.

 Sweet violets also are known as English violet, garden violet, and florist’s violet.
 Violets can be identified by their bluish-purple blooms and heart-shaped leaves with scalloped or saw-toothed edges.

-In general, violets are recognized by their five-petal blossom shape.
+In general, this beautiful flower is recognized by its five-petal blossom shape.
 These feature two at the top, two on the sides and a small one in the bottom center.
 Most violets are small perennial plants, but a few are annuals.